lextm/jekyll-theme-chirpy/_posts/2006-7-3-latex-things-can-now-be-done-by-using-eclipse.md

 Wonderful.

-If you are new to Eclipse, you’d better use EasyEclipse packages to install both Eclipse and TeXlipse.
+If you are new to Eclipse, you'd better use EasyEclipse packages to install both Eclipse and TeXlipse.

 The packages I choose are EasyEclipse for Python and TeXlipse.